dannya101/dannya101/README.md

 - 👋 Hi my name is Daniel Aguilar and I am a senior at San Diego State University studying Computer Science
 - 🎉 I am graduating Spring 2025.
-- Please feel free to check out my LinkedIn, linkedin.com/in/daguilar3/
+- 📌 Please feel free to check out my LinkedIn: linkedin.com/in/daguilar3/
 - 📫 You can reach me at my phone number: 310-408-6292 or email dannya10101@gmail.com

 <!---